If you have Parkinson's, you might have some concerns about how it will affect your ability to get out and about.

 - In Northern Ireland, you can travel free if you are aged 60 or over, are registered blind or are a War Disablement pensioner, and for half price if you have a listed disabling condition.

 *Between April 2010 and April 2020, the qualifying age for Pension Credit is increasing to 66.
 To check the qualifying age at the time you want to claim, use the state pension age calculator.

 Some local authorities may offer more than the minimum to residents.
 For instance, in London, the Freedom Pass lets older and disabled people use London buses, tubes, trains and trams free of charge (time restrictions apply in some cases).
 Contact your local authority to find out more about what they can offer you.

 If you’re 60 or over, you may be able to get discounted coach travel.
 For example, National Express has a Senior Coachcard that costs £12.50 (plus £2.50 p&p) and gives a third off standard fares for a year.

 Many companies also offer reduced fares for disabled people.
 You can get more details from the coach companies.

 "I go out pretty well every day of the week and that keeps me sane."

-Janet talks about the schemes and equipment that help her to stay active and make everyday trips, such as to the shops.
+In this short video, Janet talks about the schemes and equipment that help her to stay active and make everyday trips, such as to the shops.